az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 The `.nav-tabs-lg` custom Arizona Bootstrap class is now deprecated.

+### UL Triangles

+The `.ul-triangles` custom Arizona Bootstrap class has been deprecated and replaced by `.az-list-triangles`.

 ## Removed Utilities

 The following utilities have been removed in Arizona Bootstrap 5.